What is jury selection in Florida?

 Before you pick a jury for trial, you have to gather a group of prospective jurors together.
 When we think of prospective jurors being selected, the first thing that comes to mind is that envelope in the mail that says Jury Duty in big bold red.
 That is the start of the jury selection process.

 The process is a random sampling of the people in Orlando, or your current city/county in the state of Florida.
 When you hear the words “the constitution guarantees a fair cross section of the population” it refers to the requirement that the selective pool of prospective jury members must be drawn from a fair and representative group of people.

 Constitutional problems arise when large ethnic, racial, religious, or gender groups are systematically excluded.

 Next, Picking the Jury

-Next part of jury selection in Florida is choosing which jurors will sit for a case.
+Next part of jury selection is choosing which jurors will sit for a case.

 After the people come to the courthouse, they are brought into the courtroom and jury selection begins.